Ar (Unix): SysV/GNU

+Some System V-derived systems do not use the above format.

+For HP-UX 11.0, this information is stored in a data structure based on the SOM file format (earlier HP-UX are known to use the SVR4 format).
+For Tru64 Unix, the symbol table is instead a hash table.

 Windows

-The Windows (PE/COFF) variant is based on the SysV/GNU variant.
-The first entry "/" has the same layout as the SysV/GNU symbol table.
+The Windows variant is based on the SysV/GNU variant.
+The first entry "/" has the same layout as the SVR4/GNU symbol table.
 The second entry is another "/", a Microsoft extension that stores an extended symbol cross-reference table.
 This one is sorted and uses little-endian integers.
 The third entry is the optional "//" long name data as in SysV/GNU.

+The object files within are ordinary PE/COFF object files.
+The file extension is usually .lib and a LIB.EXE is provided to manipulate these files.